wakinget/dluxshera-sandbox/docs/dev/dLuxShera_Working_Plan.md

 - Derived and primitive fields coexist in single spec; separation by kind is not enforced in store validation.
 - Cross-referencing between docs/tests and spec remains manual.
 - **Include vs exclude helpers:** `ParamSpec.subset(keys)` stays strictly include-only, preserving caller-provided ordering and raising on unknown keys.
 A complementary `ParamSpec.without(keys)` now drops whole fields by key (including grouped/vector fields such as `primary.zernike_coeffs`) while preserving the original ordering of everything else; it raises on unknown keys for consistency with `subset`.
 Tests cover no-op, full-drop, complement equivalence, and vector-field removal cases.
+- **Inference views:** `make_inference_subspec` builds an inference ParamSpec view directly from a base spec, optionally gating primary/secondary Zernike requests against the Shera config and an `include_secondary` policy flag.
+This supports the single-store inference workflow where `forward_store` (or `init_store`) is reused as the base for packing/unpacking rather than constructing a separate `inference_store`.

 ---